saraa123/django_project_tracker/README.md

 > Front-end features
 * Profile page:
     - Go into greater detail when displaying orders on the user account such as providing a brief outline of what was ordered.
-    - Create a relationship between users and the features/issues they create and display them on their profile.
+    - Create a relationship between users and the features/issues they submit and display them on their profile.

 * Add more details to the user profile model:
 	- Currently there is only a favourite games section within the user profile model.
 In the future I want to add more fields and individual pieces of information for that user, for example a profile picture or avatar.